ltmin/ltws/README.md

-# ws: a webSocket library
+# ltws: a webSocket library